Tom-Ainsworth/blackshaw-theatre/README.md

     -   #### Typography
         -   Domine is the primary font used on the page, with Serif as a backup.
 Initially I chose Open-Sans as the font, with Domine as a backup/extra font, however I found that I wasn't changing the font on any areas of the page.
 As a result I chose to solely use Domine, as it is a lighter font than Open-Sans, and Serif is more widely available should Domine fail to render.
     -   #### Imagery
         -   The images used were from the client, and also [Pexels](https://www.pexels.com/) for the hero image, and Miss McSkimming show.
 The large, background hero image is designed to be striking and catch the user's attention.
 It features a theatre cast on stage under the lights, to evoke an emotive response of excitement and professionalism in the user.
 The dark image matches the colour scheme of the site well, contrasting with the logo at the top.
 The boat image is to give a little bit of context to the show it relates to, and help the user envisage the scene.
+About section features high resolution images of the relevant staff member.

 ## Initial Plan

- At the beginning, the plan was to create a multi page site split into the sectons required by the client seen [here](assets/readme-content/wireframes.md).
+ At the start of the project, the plan was to create a multi page site split into the sectons required by the client seen [here](assets/readme-content/wireframes.md).
 After further consultion with my mentor Antonio Rodriguez, we agreed that a mobile first would be a more appropriate method, as it means less clicking for the user, quicker load times for the page, as I wouldn't have to keep repeating header and footer code.
+This change work well for the client too.

  The mobile wireframes are the final idea, and then the desktop site was built around this design.

-*   ### Wireframes
+### Wireframes

+[Wireframes - Seperate document](assets/readme-content/wireframes.md)

 I have included both mobile and desktop wireframes to demonstrate the progression in the project.
 As you can see, the core elements remain for both sets, but the layout is far closer to the mobile wireframes than desktop.

-[Wireframes - Seperate document](assets/readme-content/wireframes.md)
+Though tablet wireframes were not made seperately, I knew that by having a mobile first approach, I would be able to scale the site up to tablet sizes relatively easily.

 ## Features

--   Though tablet wireframes were not made seperately, I knew that by having a mobile first approach, I would be able to scale the site up to tablet sizes relatively easily.

 ### Current Features